LegendaryGuard/BFP/README.md

     * #### _Building shared libraries (.so)_:

-    Install the build-essential packages, which is also known as a meta-package, it contains the GCC compiler all the other essentials used to compile the software written in C and C++ language.
+    If you don't have gcc tools, install the build-essential packages, which is also known as a meta-package, it contains the GCC compiler all the other essentials used to compile the software written in C and C++ language.
-    ```
+    ```sh
     sudo apt-get install build-essential
     ```